supernovaBvS/K1-Series-CFS-Nozzle-Wiper/README.md

 This is a footage of utilizing the purge chute nozzle wiper for my K1C while using Creality Print. https://www.youtube.com/shorts/c9hV-eFskMg

+Im also working on getting creality print to do KAMP as default, please let me know if you guys are interested!

 ## 🛠 Installation
 1. SSH into your machine or access via Fluidd/Mainsail
 2. Download cfs_nozzle_clear.cfg from this repository and upload to your printer's config directory (/usr/data/printer_data/config/)